 Civil unrest/Political tension

-The political situation in Nepal remains uncertain.
-A caretaker government has been formed to hold elections in June 2013.
-In the lead-up to elections, demonstrations and strikes are likely to occur with increasing frequency.
+Australians in Nepal should avoid all protests, demonstrations and large crowds as they may turn violent.
 If a demonstration or political rally occurs, you should avoid the area, minimise your movements and exercise a high degree of caution.
-Curfews may be enforced at short notice.

-Illegal roadblocks and enforced national or local strikes (bandhs) often occur without notice and continue for lengthy periods resulting in the closure of businesses and vehicles not being allowed on the roads.
-At these times, access to the airport can be disrupted and taxis are not usually available.
+Illegal roadblocks and enforced national or local bandhs (strikes) can occur without notice and continue for lengthy periods.
+At these times, businesses close and vehicles are not allowed on the roads.
+Access to the airport can be disrupted and taxis are not usually available.
+Even when possible, travel (including by taxi) can be dangerous as bandh organisers may forcibly stop vehicles.
+Travel services, including to trekking areas and outside of Kathmandu Valley, may also be affected.

-Crimes against foreigners, including tourists, such as assault and theft occur in Nepal due to the poor law and order situation.
+Crimes against foreigners, such as assault and theft, occur in Nepal.
 There have been armed robberies and assaults (including sexual assaults) on tourists.
 Women, in particular, should not travel alone, especially at night.

-Petty theft (including pick pocketing and bag snatching) is not uncommon, especially at tourist sites, airports, on buses and in hotel rooms.
+Petty theft (including pickpocketing and bag snatching) is common, especially at tourist sites, airports, on buses and in hotel rooms.
 There have been reports of foreigners being injured in the course of these incidents, in particular when bags are pulled from pedestrians by assailants on motorbikes.
 There has been an increase in crime in Thamel, the main tourist district of Kathmandu.

 There have been occasional reports of trekkers being robbed or assaulted.
 You should never trek alone.
 Tourists visiting the popular sites of Chitwan and Bardiya National Parks have occasionally been victims of crimes such as theft and robbery.

-Attempts by criminals to defraud tourists or demands to carry illegal goods should be reported to local police immediately.
+Attempts by criminals to defraud tourists, including through charities, should be reported to local police immediately.
+Demands that tourists carry illegal goods should also be reported.

 Money and valuables